ContextMapper/contextmapper.github.io/_docs/language-reference/stakeholders.md

 </pre></div>
 </div>

 The `description` just describes why and/or how the stakeholder uses the system or is impacted by the system.
-As suggested by many stakeholder mapping tutorials (see [Miro](https://miro.com/blog/stakeholder-mapping/) or [Mural](https://www.mural.co/blog/stakeholder-mapping)), you can define what the `incluence` of the stakeholders is and how much they are interested (`interest`) in the new system or feature.
+As suggested by many stakeholder mapping tutorials (see [Miro](https://miro.com/blog/stakeholder-mapping/) or [Mural](https://www.mural.co/blog/stakeholder-mapping)), you can define what the `influence` of the stakeholders is and how much they are interested (`interest`) in the new system or feature.

 ## Stakeholder Groups
 Stakeholder maps often group stakeholders of similar roles or with similar interest together.
 This is also possible in CML with the `StakeholderGroup` keyword, which can again contain stakeholders with the `Stakeholder` keyword: